tmoens/zfm-documentation/zf-deployment-docs/docs/InitialDeployment.md

 I believe this should be done with a timer and a service in systemd, but I failed, so I used a good old cron job.

-1. edit /etc/cron.allow to include the dbbackups user
+1. edit /etc/cron.allow to include the dbbackup user
-2. (Debian specific) create a cron file /etc/cron.d/automysqlbackup which will run as user dbbackups.
+2. (Debian specific) create a cron file /etc/cron.d/automysqlbackup which will run as user dbbackup.
 Mine looks like this:
    ```
    SHELL=/bin/sh
    PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin
-   17 22 * * * dbbackups /usr/sbin/automysqlbackup
+   17 22 * * * dbbackup /usr/sbin/automysqlbackup
    ```

 An alternate solution to all of this is to have automysqlbackup run remotely,